Slonik923/LaTeX-progress-bar/README.md

 ## WORK IN PROGRESS
 For now it works only on Linux and only if you give use it like this:
 ```
-progress 40 80 80
+progress project-*.tex 25
 ```

 ## Getting Started
-Tested only on Linux.
+ - Tested only on Linux.
+ - One page equal `1800` characters
+ - Uses detex to get only text characters count

 ## Installing
 ### Linux